 - うそ - Lying, lying;

 - 針 - Needle;

 - 指切った - I’ll cut my finger;

-The red thread of fate can also sometimes be related to Romance of Reincarnation as it happened in Darling in the Franxx.
-Sometimes the works that represent Akai Ito bring together things like first love, love at first sight or forbidden love.
+The red thread of fate can sometimes also be related to Reincarnation Romance as happened in Darling in the Franxx.
+Sometimes the works representing Akai Ito put together things like first love, love at first sight, or forbidden love.

 Akai Ito - This drama tells the story of Mei and Atsushi who study at the same school and have birthdays on the same day, each with their own lives.
 In this work with the name of the article’s theme we will see how the red thread will act to unite these 2 people.